khanzadyan/phd-thesis/Chapter-1.md

 In the end, I expect to be able to derive some conclusive ideas for star formation which compares the different environments like Bok Globules, Rho Ophiuchus etc. For this purposes I have structured the thesis as follows:

-*   In Chapter 2, I will give an overview of Star Formation theory and observations which are applicable to the data and work of this thesis.
+*   **In Chapter 2**, I will give an overview of Star Formation theory and observations which are applicable to the data and work of this thesis.
 I follow the path: Molecular Clouds → Protostars → the outflows.
-*   In Chapter 3, I will describe the observations of three different types of objects that have been carried out in the course of this study, which will be followed every time by the data reduction and analysis technique description.
+*   **In Chapter 3**, I will describe the observations of three different types of objects that have been carried out in the course of this study, which will be followed every time by the data reduction and analysis technique description.
-*   In Chapter 4, I will describe the results and discussion for the Bok Globules project.
+*   **In Chapter 4**, I will describe the results and discussion for the Bok Globules project.
-*   Chapter 5 will be dedicated to the results and discussion of the outflow project.
+*   **Chapter 5** will be dedicated to the results and discussion of the outflow project.
-*   In Chapter 6, I will describe the on-going project on Rho-Ophiuchus.
+*   **In Chapter 6**, I will describe the on-going project on Rho-Ophiuchus.
-*   Chapter 7 will be dedicated to the general discussion, which will bring together three described projects.
+*   **Chapter 7** will be dedicated to the general discussion, which will bring together three described projects.
-*   And finally in Chapter 8, I will present the conclusions of this thesis followed by the prospects for future work.
+*   And finally in **Chapter 8**, I will present the conclusions of this thesis followed by the prospects for future work.